 The act has five sections, or titles:

-- HIPAA Title I protects healthcare coverage for individuals who lose or change their jobs.
-It also protects patients with preexisting conditions.
+- HIPAA Title I ensures that individuals who lose or change their jobs, or who have preexisting conditions, are protected.

 - HIPAA Title II is the mandate concerning safe electronic access to patients’ health data.
 It applies to healthcare companies and their providers.

-- HIPAA Title III covers tax-related provisions and general medical guidelines.
+- HIPAA Title III covers taxes, including deducting medical expenses and medical savings accounts.